fr0gs/infarm/README.md

 ## Notes

+* I have created to variants of the same scenario.
+The first one is tailor-made, where I assume data comes from an API and I perform the highlighting by substituting the html with a higher, blue font.
+The second one is using an existing ember library that wraps around the **highlight.js** jQuery library and allows you to simply paste the text to highlight.

-Most of the important things are already commented in the code, I will just specify the files it is worth to look to get a sense of the application.
+* Most of the important things are already commented in the code, I will just specify the files it is worth to look to get a sense of the application.
 Even with no prior experience with ember, most of the logic is quite easy to follow.
 The structural hierarchy of components is like this:

 ```